Rest of England cricket teams: Generic usage

-After 1739, "England" (or "all-England") became a generic term used to denote numerous teams over the next two hundred years.
-They invariably have important match status, depending on the quality and/or status of their opponents.
-Sometimes, the all-England teams were given names like "The Rest", which more accurately describes them vis-à-vis their opponents.
+After 1739, "England" (sometimes "All England") became a generic term used to denote numerous teams over the next 150 years.
+"All England" was an archaic term for the former Kingdom of England, but it continued to be used in common speech long after the Acts of Union 1707.
+The teams invariably played historically important matches (first-class from 1864), depending on the quality of their opponents.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

+Sometimes, they were given names like "The Rest", which more accurately describes them vis-à-vis their opponents.
 CricketArchive (CA) lists 29 matches involving teams called England or The Rest between 1739 and 1778.
 These are all important matches but only one, England v Kent in 1744, has a scorecard.
-The earliest important match that has been designated "first-class" by CA (i.e., coded F1) was between a Hampshire county team and one called England on Broadhalfpenny Down at Hambledon in Hampshire on 24 June 1772.
-CA lists all matches involving teams called England without differentiating between international and non-international, so it seems they assume the "England" team of 1772 to be a direct predecessor of the modern England Test team.
-Not helpfully, CA also uses the term "England XI" and has another list, starting in 1872, of matches played by this team which is currently understood to be the England national team when playing non-international matches on tour.
-CA's list of England XI matches begins five years before Test cricket started and most of the early matches are between a university team and what is loosely termed an England XI.
+CA lists all matches involving teams called England without differentiating between international and non-international, so it seems they unhelpfully (and incorrectly) assume the "England" team of 1772 to be a direct predecessor of the modern England Test team.